ebi-uniprot/uniprot-website/spec.md

-  (a pre-existing bug re-exposed by the (e) revert); (g) FamilyAndDomains vanished on no-prediction entries — same class as (e): it is a hybrid (entry InterPro `sequenceFeatures` + predictions) and has likewise been reverted to the bespoke `SubEntryFamilyAndDomainsSection` (see Phase 4).
+  (a pre-existing bug re-exposed by the (e) revert); (g) FamilyAndDomains vanished on no-prediction entries — same class as (e): it is a hybrid (entry InterPro `sequenceFeatures` + predictions) and has likewise been reverted to the bespoke `SubEntryFamilyAndDomainsSection` (see Phase 4); (h) the migrated `FunctionSection` rendered an empty Card — `hasContent` counts metadata fields and `functionConverter` always sets `entryType`, so its own guard never fired;
+  the Function `sectionContent` now gates on `hasAnnotationContent` (renderable fields only) and the in-page-nav uses the same check; (i) the two hybrid sections' nav items were wrongly disabled — the nav check ignored their entry-intrinsic half; now mirrors each component's render condition; (j) the FamilyAndDomains rework initially dropped `keywordData`, losing precomputed "Domain"-category keywords — `KeywordView` added back.
 - **Verified:** `tsc` + ESLint clean; `src/uniparc` suite 102/102.

 ---

 ## 7. Open questions

-1. **Supplementary fetches.** Every reused section component fires its own `useDataApi` request keyed off the accession — `proteomicsPtm` (ProteinProcessing), GO ribbon / GO-CAM / `CommunityCurated` (Function), etc.
-   For a UniParc accession these mostly miss; the components degrade gracefully (the converted data still renders), but decide whether to suppress the requests/widgets.
-(Phase 3/4)
+1. ~~**Supplementary fetches.**~~ **RESOLVED:** the reused section components each fire their own accession-keyed `useDataApi` request (`proteomicsPtm`, GO-CAM, IntAct).
+For a UniParc accession these 400/404 — each fetching component now self-guards on `isUniProtKBAccession()` (Phase 6 / visual-check note d).
 2. `FunctionSection` emits its own `<HTMLHead><meta name="description">` —
    reconcile with the sub-entry page's own meta description.
 3. ~~Does the precomputed endpoint exist yet?~~ **RESOLVED:** it exists